Memory Search

 Relationship to sessions

 The session ledger and event log are useful evidence sources, but not every event should enter memory search.
-Clients should index curated notes, summaries, and selected event text according to the familiar's privacy and retention rules.
+Clients should index curated notes, summaries, and selected event text — coven-memory ingest <path> --familiar <name> is the ingestion verb — according to the familiar's privacy and retention rules.

 See Episodic memory and Semantic memory.